 2) Use a warning device.
 Most cars come with a visible or audible device that warns of thieves.
 This may include audible alarms, brake locks, wheel locks, theft deterrent decals, and more.

 4) Use a tracking device.
-A tracking device can emit a signal directly to police or a monitoring station when the vehicle is stolen.
+A tracking device can emit a signal directly to the police or a monitoring station when the vehicle is stolen.
 This is a very effective way to help authorities recover stolen vehicles.

 Have you had any experiences having your car stolen?
 What tips can you share with others?